conorpp/btproxy/README.md

 * OBDLink OBD-II Bluetooth Dongle
 * Withings Smart Baby Monitor

+If you have tried anything else, please let me know at conorpp (at) vt (dot) edu.

 ### Dependencies

 - Need at least 1 Bluetooth card (either USB or internal).